david-cortes/stochQN/README.md

 ## Documentation

-Python documentation coming soon to readthedocs - in the meantime, all the functions are internally documented through docstrings.
+Python documentation is available at [ReadTheDocs](https://stochqn.readthedocs.io/en/latest/), but unfortunately, not everything there is documented - missing parts such as class constructors are still available as docstring (e.g. you can try `help(stochqn.adaQN)`).

 C documentation is available in the header file [include/stochqn.h](https://www.github.com/david-cortes/stochQN/blob/master/include/stochqn.h).